deniel666/FPF_/FPF-Spec.md

    * entity kinds (`U.EntityRef` interpreted as “the entity itself”),
    * episteme fields (`describedEntityRef`),
    * sometimes even to slots (“DescribedEntityRefSlot”).

    That makes it impossible to read signatures and know whether we talk about:

-   * a **conceptual value** (pass‑by‑value), or
+   * a **conceptual value** (by‑value), or
-   * a **reference/identifier** (pass‑by‑reference).
+   * a **reference/identifier** (by‑reference via a handle).

 5. **Substitution rules not localisable.**
    When the slot/value/ref layers are not separated:

    * we cannot state “you may substitute **any instance of ValueKind V** in Slot S”, nor
    * “this Bridge only changes RefKind, not ValueKind”.

    This blocks clean use of A.6.0 `U.Signature` as a shared calculus for method/role/episteme signatures.

 6. **Episteme‑specific slots not standardised.**
    For epistemes, the positions “what is this about?”, “in which holon is it grounded?”, “what ClaimGraph is inside?” re‑appear across patterns.
 Without a shared slot discipline, each pattern names these ad‑hoc, breaking the ability to state **universal laws** over episteme morphisms (A.6.2–A.6.4).

+7. **Operation‑lexicon drift (slot filling spoken as one verb).**
+   Extension prose introduces ad‑hoc words for “put something in a slot” and then imports unintended semantics.
+The most common mistakes are:

+   * using a single word (e.g. “fill”, “set”, “occupy”, “attach”) to cover **initialization**, **assignment**, **retargeting**, and **by‑value editing**;
+   * using person/role metaphors for slot content (“occupant”) that re‑introduce the “role ≈ slot” confusion;
+   * describing “early vs late binding” without stating **which link** is early/late (name→slot binding vs slot→content filling vs ref→referent resolution).

 The result: **local convenience, global incoherence** — exactly what A.6.0 and E.10 are supposed to prevent.

 ### A.6.5:3 - Forces